A student asked:

 Have you done something you really regret?
 If so, how did you recover from it?

-I started thinking seriously about issues pertaining to regret when in the early stages of dating with my girlfriend (now wife).
+I started thinking seriously about issues pertaining to regret when in the early stages of a former relationship.
 She had a lot of apprehensions about commitment, and she asked: “What if this relationship doesn’t work sometime in the future.
 Wouldn’t you regret your decision to be with me?”

 I didn’t have an answer then, but the question forced me to think deeply about the issue.
 There is a famous phrase that you often find in self-help books and articles: “make decisions you won’t regret.”
 I found those articles rather fluff and unhelpful.
 But I did think to myself what would it mean to make a decision that I won’t regret?
 What would that mean to me?

 After much thought, it occurred to me that there are two distinct types of regret: (1) regret over the decision; and (2) regret over the outcome.
 This was a very helpful conceptual distinction because it made me realise that there are some things in life where the outcome might have been regrettable, but I would not have regretted the decision.
 In which case, I may feel upset about what happened, but I wouldn’t live a life of regret over the decision I made.